 But, if you do have to have a face-to-face assessment, you can help to reduce the stress by ensuring that you are as well prepared as possible for the appointment.

 Our guides to claiming universal credit explain how the assessment is carried out, how the health professional’s software works and tell you what questions you are likely to be asked.

-Universal credit assessments are carried out by a private sector company called Maximus operating under the name of the Centre for Health and Disability Assessments (CDHA).
+Universal credit assessments are carried out by a private sector company called Maximus operating under the name of the Health Assessment Advisory Service (HAAS).

 The assessments were previously carried out by another company called Atos.